teammorrow/soundspaces/README.md

 soundspaces
 ===========

-bringing sounds to hipchat via hubot and sockets
+bringing sounds to hipchat via hubot and sockets maybe